Anne Burns

 Anne Burns (23 November 1915 – 22 January 2001) was a British aeronautical engineer and glider pilot.
 She had a career of nearly 40 years in the Royal Aircraft Establishment as an engineer and an expert in wind shear.

-As a glider pilot, she holds the British record for highest altitude, and was the first woman to cross the English Channel in a glider.
+As a glider pilot, she obtained the British woman's record for highest altitude, and was the first woman to cross the English Channel in a glider.

 Early life

 Anne Pellew was born in Haworth, Yorkshire.
 She attended The Abbey School, Reading, and then went to St Hugh's College, Oxford, where, only the second woman to read Engineering Sciences at Oxford University, she was awarded the Edgell Shepee Scholarship (the first woman to receive it) and graduated with a First in 1936.
 She also won a hockey Blue and squash 'Half Blue'.